 Action Medical Research and Borne are teaming up to fund project grants from across the UK for translational research into the causes of preterm birth in order to develop diagnostic, treatment and prevention strategies to reduce the rates of prematurity.

+Project grants of up to three years full time funding and up to £250,000 per award.
+Smaller applications to help researchers develop original and innovative ideas are also welcome.
 Applications may include pilot studies that will generate data enabling larger scale applications to funding bodies or practical application.

-Applications should be made to Action Medical Research via an Outline Proposal accessed from the button below.
+Applications should be made to Action Medical Research via the Outline Proposal form available from the Action Medical Research website.
+Please read the guidelines section for more details and to download an outline form.
 Successful applicants from the outline stage will then be invited to complete a full application for full external peer review in open competition with other applications in the grant round.

 Questions regarding the round should be directed to Action through our email address firstname.lastname@example.org